deknos/saferinternetservices/README.md

 - it must has a licensed which is OSI-approved OpenSource Software
 - it should implement an independent standard (like RFCs from the IETF for example)
 - it should be somewhat production ready and/or tested
+- it should not be just a library which can be used as a server. then we would need examples which implement this and run on this

 ### smtp